AlibabaCloudDocs/hologram/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md

 The following content describes the basic process of using Hologres from the PostgreSQL client.

-You can also get started with Hologres in a visualized manner by using HoloStudio in DataWorks or HoloWeb.
+You can also get started with Hologres in a visualized manner by using HoloWeb.

 1. Purchase a Hologres instance.